You are here: Home > Computer Articles > What's the Difference Between AI, Machine Learning, and Deep Learning

 There are plenty of computers out there with “Pro” tacked on to the end of their names, but none like the Titan A499 Octane Pro deliver an equal amount of CPU threads and performance at a price that won’t make you feel like you’re paying for a brand.
 Like all Titan Workstations, this system is built using top grade internal components to ensure you get the maximum performance out of your processor.

 The Titan S475 is a masterclass in power and performance.
-With two third-generation Epyc Milan CPUs from AMD, this rackmount workstation is built to handle any scientific research workload you can throw at it.
+With two third generation Epyc Milan CPUs from AMD, this rackmount workstation is built to handle any scientific research workload you can throw at it.
 If you're looking for the epitome of power and affordability in one workstation, the S475 is your go-to machine.

 The Titan A475 is a testament to the marvels of modern computing.
 With two Epyc Milan CPUs under its hood, this workstation showcases the true power of third-generation technology from AMD.
 For those seeking a workstation that combines superior performance and extraordinary value, the A475 is your solution.